 APPOINTMENT AND QUALIFICATIONS.
 A person desiring to be appointed and commissioned as a notary public is required to apply to the State Treasurer on a form endorsed by a member of the Legislature.
-As introduced, the bill had eliminated the requirement that a member of the Legislature endorse the form.
+As introduced, this bill and the Assembly counterpart bill had eliminated the requirement that a member of the Legislature endorse the form.
 The Assembly Judiciary Committee amendments restored the requirement that a member of the Legislature endorse the form.
 Those committee amendments also provided that all applications for commission as a notary public be submitted electronically.
+The Assembly committee amendments are incorporated into the Senate bill.

 As amended, the bill provides that, in order to be commissioned as a notary public, among other provisions a person must be at least 18; must not be disqualified to receive a commission pursuant to other provisions of the bill; or must be a legal resident of the State, have a place of employment or practice in the State, or be an employee of a business with its domicile or primary place of business in this State and perform the duties of employment remotely from a home office or a co-working space.
 The bill as introduced had required that a notary public complete a six-hour course of study for a new application, or a three-hour continuing education course for a renewal application.
-The Assembly Judiciary Committee amendments deleted these requirements.
+The Assembly Judiciary Committee amendments deleted these requirements in the counterpart bill, and the amendments to the Senate bill do the same.

 FEE FOR COMMISSION OR RENEWAL.
 Under current law, the State Treasurer collects a fee of \$25 for each appointment or renewal.
-The Assembly Judiciary Committee amendments increased the fee for each commission or renewal to \$50.
+The Assembly Judiciary Committee amendments increased the fee for each commission or renewal to \$50, which is included in the Senate bill as well.
 The bill also requires that the State Treasurer accept the use of a credit card, debit card, or electronic funds transfer to pay the fee.

 OATH OF OFFICE.
 Under current law, within three months of the receipt of a commission the notary public must take and subscribe an oath before the clerk of the county in which he resides.
 The bill as introduced had allowed the oath to be taken before any officer authorized to administer oaths pursuant to current law.
-See The Assembly Judiciary Committee amendments R.S.41:2-1. changed this, so that the oath could be taken either before the appropriate county clerk or before a member of the Legislature.
+See R.S.41:2-1.
+The Assembly Judiciary Committee amendments to the counterpart bill changed this, so that the oath could be taken either before the appropriate county clerk or before a member of the Legislature.
 Those amendments also provided that the oath be taken within 45 days of the receipt of the commission.
-However, the committee amendments adopted today restore the three-month period within which a notary public is required to take the oath, as well as the requirement to be sworn in only by a county clerk by eliminating the ability to be sworn into office by a member of the Legislature.
+However, the committee amendments to both bills adopted today restore the three-month period within which a notary public is required to take the oath, as well as the requirement to be sworn in only by a county clerk by eliminating the ability to be sworn into office by a member of the Legislature.